cristian-guerrero/legion-go-tricks/README.md

 ## Known Bugs

+- related to v28 bios - STAMP might be bugged on both Windows and Linux - user on discord reported that they were getting hard crashes at 30W TDP.
+  - crash was replicated on Nobara Linux 30W TDP STAMP
+  - STT seems to still work fine without issues, so continue to use it for high TDP usage.
+    - lower TDPs, below 20-22W, seem stable on STAMP
 - Due to an update for the Steam Deck OLED, sometimes FPS gets artificially capped by Steam.
 Usually it's around 72fps
 - FPS slider isn't always accurate
 - (Nobara) Fuzzy screen issue - this happens when an invalid refresh rate is used for your game.
 As a workaround, run the [disable_refresh_rates.sh](./disable_refresh_rates.sh) script to disable problematic refresh rates above 60Hz